juferafo/w2k_w90_py/README.md

 # WIEN2k and wannier90 python package

-This repository contains an object-oriented python package which can be used to extract and process programmatically the data obtained from a [WIEN2k](http://www.wien2k.at) and/or [wannier90](http://www.wannier.org) calculations.
+This repository contains an object-oriented Python package which can be used to extract and process programmatically the data obtained from a [WIEN2k](http://www.wien2k.at) and/or [wannier90](http://www.wannier.org) calculations.
 It also contains a density-matrix class and a quantum-mechanics subpackage which supports,